Conflict Resolution Job Interview Questions

 Assertive behavior is a form of communicating to others in an open, direct, and honest way.
 Being assertive means that you’re able to stand up for either your own or other people’s rights in a positive and calm way.
 This is a valuable skill to possess and highlight in your answers.

 Asking the right questions and listening carefully to what people involved are saying is an essential part of resolving conflicts.
 Through this process, you are more likely to gain an understanding of the origin of the complaint and how you should go about solving it.

 These regard the ability to understand someone else’s feelings and points of view.
 This is an important element in resolving conflicts.
 If you can understand other people’s thoughts, observations, and triggers, you are more likely to solve the conflict.

-Positivity in the work environment is brought my employees who are open-minded, kind, and also considerate of other people’s feelings and thoughts.
+Positivity in the work environment is brought by employees who are open-minded, kind, and also considerate of other people’s feelings and thoughts.
 Therefore, empathy is important in various jobs but especially in customer-facing positions.
-Example questions are:

 Accountability and holding people responsible for their (follow-up) actions is an important part of starting the resolution of a conflict.
 For instance, when an agreement is reached, a senior supervisor can check-in a couple of days later to ensure that everybody is still on the same page.

 - If you cannot provide the interviewer with an example situation in which you resolved a conflict situation, this is considered a red flag.
 Your resume only offers a glimpse into your work history, but this is only a starting point for an in-depth conversation about your background.
 If the job that you’re applying for requires you to deal with conflict situations, you should prepare example situations before the interview.